 Click here to check out other Peak District glamping sites for families.

 The washblock facilities are rather tired, but the showers are hot and powerful.
-However, a new washblock is being built, which may be open in 2022.
+However, a new washblock is being built, which should be open soon.

 There is also a lovely café onsite with both outdoor and indoor seating, selling fresh coffee, teas, cakes, ice cream, sandwiches, and breakfasts.